BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1)
+- [Throw Stones] (range 8", Strength 1)

 - **Mithril Coat** `PASSIVE`

-A piece of Mithril armour, additionally Bilbo may re-roll Fate rolls of a 1.
+A piece of [Mithril armour][Mithril Armour], additionally Bilbo may re-roll Fate rolls of a 1.

 - **Sting** `ACTIVE`

-An Elven hand weapon, Bilbo gains +1 Strength when making strikes with Sting.
+An Elven [hand weapon][Hand Weapon], Bilbo gains +1 Strength when making strikes with Sting.

 - **It has not yet Awoken** `PASSIVE`

-Bilbo ignores the Sauron's Will section of the rules for the One Ring.
-Furthermore, if Bilbo is the only model left on his controlling player's side, and is wearing the One Ring, he is not removed as a casualty as would usually be the case.
+Bilbo ignores the Sauron's Will section of the rules for [the One Ring][The One Ring].
+Furthermore, if Bilbo is the only model left on his controlling player's side, and is wearing [the One Ring][The One Ring], he is not removed as a casualty as would usually be the case.

 </div>